 So, by following this rule we know that to gain access to the 1950 census records that we will, unfortunately, have to wait until April 2022.

 So, the latest census records for them dates to 1911.
 And to top it off there are no census records for 1931 and 1941 for them.

 The Canadians fair a bit better as there is ‘only’ a 92-year rule.
-So the latest Canada census record that is available dates to 1921.
+The latest Canada census record that is available dates to 1921.

 How Can I Access the Census Records From the 1950?

 Apologies but I digressed slightly there from the question.
 To answer your question though the answer is indeed yes.